saabismi/spotify-DJ/README.md

 [![Preview](preview_new.png)](https://spotify-dj.vercel.app)

 ## Plans for the project
-* less padding on the main container
 * more visible queue items
 * maybe a lighter color for the rangeslider background

 I am new with react so working with .jsx files is unfamiliar to me and I do not yet understand the whole file structure of the original project by Matias Kovero.
+I might switch over to his Svelte Spotify web client making library thing. :D